CleverPet/hackerpet/games/ControlPet/README.md

 If your device supports mDNS (Avahi/Zeroconf) open the address [http://cleverpet.local](http://cleverpet.local) to access the remote control.

-If mDNS is not supported you need to go directly to http://<ip address of your hub> or if on Android you may install the "BonjourBrowser" app to browse the local services and click on "Cleverpet interface" to open the remote control.
+If mDNS is not supported you need to go directly to http://<ip address of your hub> or if on Android you may install the "Bonjour Browser" app to browse the local services and click on "Cleverpet interface" to open the remote control.

 ### Android